More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Verona Card: includes admission to the Arena and access to a digital audio guide that also covers other iconic sites in the city.

-- Verona tourist bus: city tour with stops at key locations, including the Arena, and audio guide on board.
+- Verona tourist bus: tour of the city with stops at key locations, including the Arena, and audio guide on board.

 If you are looking for flexibility, the Verona Card is a very comprehensive option: it allows you to enter the Arena without queuing, travel on public transport and discover other monuments with explanations on your own mobile phone.

-If you meet certain requirements, you can get reduced rates for the Verona Arena.
+If you meet certain requirements, you can access reduced rates for the Arena di Verona.
 These discounts apply, for example, to:

 - People over 60 (with ID).

-- Children under 8 and people with disabilities accompanied by a carer (free admission in these cases).
+- Children under 8 and people with disabilities with a companion (free admission in these cases).

 - Residents of Verona on the first Sunday of each month (free admission).